hyperledger-archives/ursa-rfcs/cs-verifiable-encryption/README.md

     let pri_key: &CSEncPrikey = &keypair.pri_key;
     ```

 1. Say the prover now wants to encrypt 3 attributes.
-He creates a sequence of his 2 attributes uses the above keypair's public key to call `CSKeypair::encrypt`.
-The `CSKeypair::encrypt` in addition to the public key takes a `label` which is a public value and indicates the condition underwhich the ciphertext should be decrypted.
+He creates a sequence of his 2 attributes uses the above keypair's public key to call `encrypt`.
+The `encrypt` in addition to the public key takes a `label` which is a public value and indicates the condition underwhich the ciphertext should be decrypted.
 The same `label` should be used while decrypting this ciphertext.
-The `CSKeypair::encrypt` function returns a `CSCiphertext` if there is no error.
+The `encrypt` function returns a `CSCiphertext` if there is no error.

     ```rust
     // `serz_pub_key` is the serialized public key let pub_key: CSEncPubkey = serde_json::from_str(&serz_pub_key.unwrap()).unwrap();
     let attributes = vec!["Attribute1", "Attribute2", "Attribute3"];
-    let ciphertext: CSCiphertext = CSKeypair::encrypt(&attributes, "only_decrypt_when_*".as_bytes(), &pub_key)?;
+    let ciphertext: CSCiphertext = encrypt(&attributes, "only_decrypt_when_*".as_bytes(), &pub_key)?;
     ```

-1. To decrypt the ciphertext from above, the auditor will use the label, ciphertext and his keys in `CSKeypair::decrypt`.
+1. To decrypt the ciphertext from above, the auditor will use the label, ciphertext and his keys in `decrypt`.
 If successful, it returns the decrypted attributes

     ```rust
     // `serz_pri_key` is the serialized private key let pri_key: CSEncPrikey = serde_json::from_str(&serz_pri_key.unwrap()).unwrap();
-    let decrypted_messages: Vec<BigNumber> = CSKeypair::decrypt(label, &ciphertext, &keypair.pub_key, &pri_key)?;
+    let decrypted_messages: Vec<BigNumber> = decrypt(label, &ciphertext, &keypair.pub_key, &pri_key)?;
     ```

-1. To execute the verifiable encryption protocol, prover will first either create or retrieve `blindings` for the attributes he wants to encrypt and then create the ciphertext over the attributes, over the `blindings` using `CSKeypair::encrypt_and_prove_phase_1`.
+1. To execute the verifiable encryption protocol, prover will first either create or retrieve `blindings` for the attributes he wants to encrypt and then create the ciphertext over the attributes, over the `blindings` using `encrypt_and_prove_phase_1`.

     ```rust
     // `serz_pub_key` is the serialized public key let pub_key: CSEncPubkey = serde_json::from_str(&serz_pub_key.unwrap()).unwrap();
-    let (ciphertext, blindings_ciphertext, r, r_tilde) = CSKeypair::encrypt_and_prove_phase_1(
+    let (ciphertext, blindings_ciphertext, r, r_tilde) = encrypt_and_prove_phase_1(
             &attributes,
             &blindings,
             label,